lf-araujo/allocator/readme.md

+# TODO

+- [ ] First run takes long to install dependencies, needs a progress bar (utils.R?)
+- [ ] Rebalance between pools in case user enters zero as amount to invest
+- [ ] How to handle translations in R?

 # Allocator v0.9.1

 This is an example on how to build a command line tool in R. It serves as example on how to build a program that expects user input and perform calculations with these.

-The program is a totally functional passive allocation tool in which the user defines his risk profile and the age when s/he expects to stop moving investiments around.
+The program is a totally functional passive allocation tool in which the user defines his risk profile and the age when s/he expects to stop moving investments around.
 The tool then calculates how much to allocate into each of the pools of investments.

 This is an example of R programming, it is distributed "as is", without warranty.
 Do not use it if you don't understand the code and the principle of passive allocation.